Eddie Guerrero: Teaming with Chris Benoit (2002)

-Los Guerreros and championship reigns (2002–2004)
+Los Guerreros (2002–2004)

 With Benoit focusing on Kurt Angle, Guerrero aligned himself with his nephew Chavo, forming the tag team Los Guerreros.
 In contrast to a previous WCW storyline with his nephew, Chavo fully agreed with his uncle as their slogan stated: "We lie, we cheat, and we steal, but at least we're honest about it".
 To push the new tag team, vignettes were produced, which included things such as the two finagling their way into a rich lady's house and throwing a pool party.
 These segments marked the beginning of the rise of popularity for the team, especially Eddie, who continued to use the mannerisms.

 The duo entered the eight-team tournament for the new WWE Tag Team Championship, sneaking past Rikishi and Mark Henry in the opening round, before starting a feud with the newly formed tag team of Kurt Angle and Chris Benoit.
 In one of the team's definitive moments, Chavo told Benoit that his former friend Guerrero was assaulted by his tag team partner Angle.
 Benoit ran to make the save, only to have himself locked inside a room.
 Guerrero then appeared in the room and assaulted Benoit with a steel chair.
 Benoit and Angle managed to overcome their differences and eventually defeated Los Guerreros in the tournament semi-finals.
 Later on, Benoit and Angle won the title.
 Benoit and Angle then fought for a trophy for being the first WWE Tag Team Champions.
 Much to Benoit's surprise, Los Guerreros helped him win the match.

-At Survivor Series, Los Guerreros faced the new champions Edge and Rey Mysterio and the team of Kurt Angle and Chris Benoit for the titles.
+At Survivor Series on November 17, Los Guerreros faced the new champions Edge and Rey Mysterio and the team of Kurt Angle and Chris Benoit for the titles.
 Guerrero made Mysterio submit to the Lasso from El Paso to win their first WWE Tag Team Championship.
 They turned face due to their popularity.
 They lost the titles to Team Angle (Charlie Haas and Shelton Benjamin) on the February 6, 2003 episode of SmackDown!.
 Los Guerreros and Team Angle began feuding with each other.
-Los Guerreros participated at WrestleMania XIX as contenders for the WWE Tag Team Championship, along with the team of Chris Benoit and Rhyno.
+Los Guerreros participated at WrestleMania XIX on March 30 as contenders for the WWE Tag Team Championship, along with the team of Chris Benoit and Rhyno.
 Both teams lost to Team Angle in a triple threat match.
-At Backlash, Los Guerreros lost to Team Angle in a rematch.
+At Backlash on April 27, Los Guerreros lost to Team Angle in a rematch.